Assembling

 the Dulcimer Body

-The body is one of the major assemblies of the dulcimer, needless to say.
-The components of the body--back, ribs, peghead and tailblock are assembled in one step in a building jig.
+The components of the body -- back, ribs, peghead and tailblock are assembled in one step in a building jig.
 Then further interior furnishings are added.

 Jigging up the dulcimer bodyWe begin by assembling the major body parts in the building jig.
 Each model has its own jig.
 Assemblying into the jig is a dramatic moment, culminating lots of work in design, carving of peghead and tailblock, tonewood selection and preparation, and--in the case of the Concert Grand and Baby Grand--back ornamentation.

 Dulcimer Bottom bracesThe assembly is removed from the building mold, ready to receive inner structures.
-These bracings and linings give the body strength, so the dulcimer can be light and responsive acoustically without sacrificing .
+These bracings and linings give the body strength, so the dulcimer can be light and acoustically responsive without sacrificing strength.

 Carving the dulcimer body to fair linesIn creating the back, tailblock, and peghead, the edges and planes are made just approximately correct, to be trimmed later.
 Now we do that carving of the body to fair lines.